 Living in a small Italian village can be ideal.
 The truth is there are probably more people living in small Italian towns than most people imagine.
 After all, not everyone can live in a big city.

 People in small Italian villages follow the traditions of their ancestors.
-The way they make things haven’t really changed much, which means it’s healthier for you.
+The way they make things hasn’t really changed much, which means it’s healthier for you.

 I love looking out at the mountains in the distance.
 They look so different depending on the time of day and the weather.
 Sometimes they are covered in thick fog, dark clouds and mist.
 At other times, they glisten in the sunshine and bewitch you at sunset.
 It’s easy to see their appeal.